Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 You can also provide a custom `label` (or i18n resource key) for the resulting collapsible category.

+The `pageSize` property allows you to define the amount of results to display.
+Users will see `Show more` or `Show less` buttons depending on the result set.
+The default page size is `5`, it is going to be used in case you set the value to `0` or omit the value entirely.

 ![Facet Queries](../docassets/images/search-facet-queries.png)

 ## Widgets